microspectrometer/microspec/doc/source/README.md

 PATH=$PATH:../bin PYTHONPATH=../src:../:../tests make clean html
 ```

 If you are truly restarting from scratch, you can recreate all the autodoc documentation files by doing the following, however, *this will wipe out a number of customizations* that were made after using this command to create the initial versions of the files.
 Note that you will also need to `make clean html` afterwards as well.
-This also only grabs code from chromaspeclib, not also the tests, cfg, or bin directories.
+This also only grabs code from microspeclib, not also the tests, cfg, or bin directories.

 ```
-sphinx-apidoc -o source/ ../src/chromaspeclib -f -e -M
+sphinx-apidoc -o source/ ../src/microspeclib -f -e -M
 ```

 ## Code API